auditOne/goz-runner/README.md

 bash script.sh
 ```

 You can see the output for the first run.
-Now sleep easy during GoZ
+Now sleep easy during GoZ.

 For failure handling and ccall alerts, read below.

 ## How to use